-- A. Cardiopulmonary Resuscitation
+- A. Cardiopulmonary Resuscitation (CPR)

 - B. Medical Interventions

 - C. Artificially Administered Fluids and Nutrition

 - D. Summary

-If a patient requires treatment, the first responder should initiate any treatment orders recorded on the LaPOST and then contact medical control or the patient's physician, as indicated.
-If Section A, B or C is not completed, full treatment should be provided for that section until clarification is obtained.
+If a resident requires treatment, the first responder should initiate any treatment orders recorded on the LaPOST document and then contact medical control or the resident's physician, as indicated.
+If Section A, B, or C is not completed, full treatment should be provided for that section until clarification is obtained.

-A thorough discussion of each section and how to complete it is provided in the LaPOST Handbook for Health Care Professionals, available on the LaPOST website.
+A thorough discussion of each section and how to complete it is provided in the LaPOST Handbook for Long-Term Care Professionals, available on the LaPOST website - la-post.org.